UAD Promo

 • Front-of-amplifier effects, such as distortion and overdrive pedals, should be placed between the instrument and the first pedal’s 1/Mono input.

-• On Ruby '63 and Woodrow '55, the Room control does not have any effect in 4-cable mode.
+• The Room control does not have any effect in 4-cable mode.

 Multiple UAFX amp pedals